 A second and more common example involves projects that have team members from more than one country involved.
 Given the complexities of different languages and cultural frames of reference regarding how work is to be achieved, it is easy to see how this can increase the levels of defensive behaviours in the team if there is no effort made to address the issue of behaviours and mindset in the team at the level of leadership.

 This issue was highlighted in a recent intervention; the project involved three countries and each country had very negative views of the others, with feedback which included the other countries not sharing proactively or at all, no respect for time zones for meetings, people not returning emails or phone calls and many more comments similar to this.
 My involvement came when the relationships and tensions in the project were at breaking point and impacting negatively on performance.
 In this situation when I met with the leadership group, which had representatives from each country, we quickly established that when completing the project team charter most effort was placed on being clear about expected milestones and outputs, and ensuring that everyone was clear on the contributions expected of each team and country.
 The focus was on “what” and not “how”.
-Missing from the initial teaming process was the question, “what do we believe are the key behaviours and ways of thinking required to meet our project objectives?”
+Missing from the initial teaming process was the 'how' question; "how do we need to be behaving and thinking individually and collectively to meet our project objectives?”

 Taking care of this first step is as simple as bringing the project leadership together and spending an hour or two exploring the question of what behaviours and mindset are required for the project to be successful, considering factors such as culture, communication, collaboration and conflict resolution, remembering to start the conversation by ensuring everyone is clearly aligned on the project objectives.